 What Is a Coupling?

-In simple words, we can say that couplings are used to connect input and output shafts in any power transmission system like gearbox shaft in machine tools is connected to the input engine shaft through couplings; Engine shaft with pump or compressor shaft, etc.
+In simple words, or to define coupling, we can say that couplings are used to connect input and output shafts in any power transmission system like gearbox shaft in machine tools is connected to the input engine shaft through couplings; Engine shaft with pump or compressor shaft, etc.

-Therefore a different type of Coupling is used in mechanical power transmission.
+Therefore, different motor coupling types are used in mechanical power transmission.
 According to the requirement and functions, different types of couplings are used.

 The basic characteristics of different types of couplings are almost the same, which are as follows: Power Transmission, Join the misaligned shaft, Reduce tremors and vibrations, Easy to assemble and disassemble.